Emily Sisco, C.N.M.

 Pregnancy is an exciting time in life, but it also is a time of big lifestyle changes.
 If you are thinking about starting a family, it’s a good idea to consider the impact children will have on your life.
 Knowing what to prepare for, such as changes you need to make to your diet and how to deal with pregnancy while working, will help you better plan to have a baby.

-Review these five ways to prepare:
+Review these five ways to prepare for pregnancy:

 The foods you eat and beverages you drink will provide nutritional support to your baby.
 It is important to think about what you consume while pregnant by following these tips: